-Wherever you are in the world, you can invite a host of historical characters or our friendly archaeologists into your classroom with our Virtual Outreach sessions.
+Wherever you are in the world, we can deliver a digital history lesson straight to your classroom with our live Virtual Outreach sessions.

-You can connect to our sessions through a variety of platforms too- we currently offer virtual outreach via Skype, Zoom and Google Meet, but we are happy to discuss other platform requirements if you have them.
+All you need to take part is a webcam, microphone and access to a video conferencing platform – we currently support the use of Skype, Zoom and Google Meet, but we are happy to discuss other platform requirements.
 We can even include children studying from home, meaning everyone in your class can stay connected as we explore the past together.

 Scroll down to view our virtual outreach options and pricing.